rflandau/Orv/implementations/slims/PACKETS.md

 ### Payload

-1. *service*: names of the services that were refreshed
+1. *refreshed*: names of the services that were refreshed
     - array
     - example: ["serviceX", "serviceY"]
+2. *unknown*: names of services that a refresh was requested for, but could not be identified
+    - array

 ## VK_HEARTBEAT